 SilverHoof EQ Therapy®

-By Jon Conklin • Updated • 6–8 min read
+By Jon Conklin • Updated • 6 to 8 min read

-Palomino is a color, not a breed—typically a chestnut base diluted once, producing a golden coat with light mane and tail.
+Palomino is a color, not a breed.
+It is typically a chestnut base diluted once, producing a golden coat with light mane and tail.
 Shade ranges from light cream to rich gold, but the signature contrast stays the draw.

-Rinse sweat promptly; keep tails off wet bedding; spot-clean manure/grass stains early to avoid set-in discoloration.
+Rinse sweat promptly, keep tails off wet bedding, and spot-clean manure or grass stains early to avoid set-in discoloration.

-Regular curry + soft brush.
-Avoid harsh detergents that strip natural sheen or irritate sensitive skin—shine follows healthy skin.
+Regular curry plus soft brush.
+Avoid harsh detergents that strip natural sheen or irritate sensitive skin.
+Shine follows healthy skin.

 Light manes and socks show every scuff.
-Support the skin barrier, keep legs clean and dry, and get ahead of cannon crud or heel irritation before it steals rides.
-Choose sensation-free, show-safe care that stays where you put it—clean, simple, predictable.
+Support the skin barrier, keep legs clean and dry, and get ahead of crust or heel irritation before it steals rides.
+Choose sensation-free, show-safe care that stays where you put it.
+Clean, simple, predictable.

-Shop the Gel →Note: Avoid applying topical products near eyes; follow label directions.
+Shop the liniment gelNote: Avoid applying topical products near eyes.
+Follow label directions.

 Often.
-Season, sun, nutrition, and grooming affect depth of gold and brightness of mane/tail.
+Season, sun, nutrition, and grooming affect depth of gold and brightness of mane and tail.

 Rinse sweat, keep tails off wet bedding, and spot-clean early.
 Consistent light maintenance beats harsh last-minute fixes.